Gravydigger/blog/src/content/post/arch-install/index.md

 ### Generating a swapfile

-A swapfile is where the operating system can place some the unused RAM contents if the RAM ever becomes full.
+A swapfile is where the operating system can place some of its stale memory if the RAM ever becomes full.
 First, we need to generate a file to become a swapfile, let's say 2GB:

 ```
 # dd if=/dev/zero of=/swapfile bs=1M count=2k status=progress